 So, life is good.

-For the last four weeks, we vacationed on the island of Mauritius (or in French, Ils Maurice).
+For four weeks, we vacationed on the island of Mauritius (or in French, Ils Maurice).
 2400 kilometers (or 1500 miles) off the east coast of South Africa, 20 degrees below the equator, 3 degrees above the tropic of Capricorn (which is the most southerly point at which the sun is directly overhead, happening in December and called the winter solstice…Don and I have been doing some homework!).
 And in the middle of the Indian Ocean.
 Wow.

 This was a vacation inspired by our good friends, Caline de Gasquet and Jean Jacques Armand, who, leaving Provence eight years in a row (in the coldest part of winter in Provence, January and February) to enjoy the hot summer on an island in the lower hemisphere; they peaked our curiosity.
 So, after their eighth time, we decided to join them.